Kroc/elite-harmless/README.md

 Some improvements have been implemented, see below.
 Help is needed in these areas:

-* Understanding / commenting the 3D math code;
+* Understanding / commenting the 3D math code
-  working out how to rebuild the math tables from macros
 * Commenting SID code (I know literally nothing of audio theory)
 * See also the [list of "Help Wanted" issues][helpw]